ABOUT ALI WRIGHT

 Before launching my own design company in 2013, I worked as a marketing director for a company in Park City that owned 9 unique and distinctive brands.
 During my 6 years in the corporate world, I gained invaluable experience and insights into what makes a solid brand.

-When I'm not in the office designing, you can find me hiking or snowshoeing the beautiful trails in Park City, painting, taking photos of my adorable pup, or preparing a batch of kombucha.
+When I'm not in the office designing, you can find me hiking or snowshoeing the beautiful trails of Park City (Utah), painting, taking photos of my adorable pup, or preparing a fresh batch of kombucha.
 I'm also crazy about succulents (yes, those cute little juicy plants) and gardening, so if you follow me on Instagram or Pinterest, be prepared for succulent overload!